teja8978544942/RiskIt-e-3d-website/README.md

 ## How to Push to GitHub (Step-by-Step)

-To get this project on your GitHub profile, follow these steps in your terminal. **Run these commands one by one.**
+If you have created a new, empty repository on GitHub, you can upload your project using these standard commands.
+Run them one by one in your terminal.

 1.  **Initialize Git:** This sets up your project to be a Git repository.
-This project uses `master` as the default branch name.
     ```bash
     git init -b master
     ```